-The total value of assets under Solvency II regulations amounts to EUR 345,170 thousand, while the value measured in accordance with accounting regulations would amount to EUR 417,953 thousand.
-This difference mainly relates to the zero valuation under Solvency II regulations of the Goodwill, the prepaid fees and other acquisition costs, intangible assets and, to a lesser extent the lower value of the amounts of recoverable reinsurance due to the valuation following an economic market criteria under said regulations, and deferred tax assets, and portfolio investments at maturity that have not been valued to market in the accounting regulations.
+The total value of assets under Solvency II regulations amounts to EUR 405,604 thousand, while the value measured in accordance with accounting regulations would amount to EUR 488,976 thousand.
+This difference mainly relates to the zero valuation under Solvency II regulations of the Goodwill, the prepaid fees and other acquisition costs, intangible assets, shares in related companies and, to a lesser extent the lower value of the amounts of recoverable reinsurance due to the valuation following an economic market criteria under said regulations, and deferred tax assets.

-The total value of liabilities under Solvency II amounts to EUR 269,112 thousand, compared to EUR 315,924 thousand according to accounting regulations.
+The total value of liabilities under Solvency II amounts to EUR 314,162 thousand, compared to EUR 380,946 thousand according to accounting regulations.
 These differences correspond mainly to the technical provisions, deferred tax liabilities and other acquisition costs of the reinsurance commissions.